Last Updated on July 5, 2026 by Daniel Globe

 What is a cairn in hiking?

-A cairn is a man-made pile of stones that is used as a trail marker in hiking and mountaineering.
+A cairn is a human-made pile of stones used as a trail marker in hiking and mountaineering, most often where the trail itself is faint, rocky, or hard to see.

 What is the purpose of a cairn in hiking?

-Cairns are used to mark the direction of a trail, especially in areas where the trail may not be well-defined or where visibility is poor due to weather conditions.
+Cairns mark the direction of a trail, especially in areas where the path isn’t well-defined or where poor weather reduces visibility.
+They’re most common above treeline and in rocky alpine terrain.

 How are cairns built?

-Cairns are typically built by stacking rocks on top of each other, with the larger and more stable rocks at the base and smaller rocks on top.
+Cairns are typically built by stacking rocks, with larger, more stable stones at the base and smaller stones on top, so the structure holds up to wind and weather.

 Are there any guidelines for building cairns?